scottdorman/scottdorman.github.io/_posts/2013/2013-01-11-windows-8-hackathon.md

 **What is a hackathon?**

-These hackathons are a really fun way to get “down and dirty” with the technology and experience development along side others in the same room.
-It's an open Windows 8 code fest, where you’ll put what you know into practice and be eligible to win some great cash prizes!
-Code to your heart’s content, with Windows 8 experts available to guide you through every step of the process.
-It’s the perfect opportunity to get your dream application underway, or to finish that app you’ve already started.
+These hackathons are a really fun way to get "down and dirty" with the technology and experience development along side others in the same room.
+It's an open Windows 8 code fest, where you'll put what you know into practice and be eligible to win some great cash prizes!
+Code to your heart's content, with Windows 8 experts available to guide you through every step of the process.
+It's the perfect opportunity to get your dream application underway, or to finish that app you've already started.

 **What do I need to bring to the event?**